 descriptor property

-Depending on the circumstances, a notification object either SHOULD or SHALL NOT contain a property named descriptor whose value is a reportingDescriptorReference object (§3.51), which we refer to as theDescriptor, that describes this notification.
+A notification object SHOULD contain a property named descriptor whose value is a reportingDescriptorReference object (§3.51) that identifies this notification.

-If theDescriptor exists (that is, if theTool contains a reportingDescriptor object that describes this notification), then descriptor SHOULD be present.
-If present, it SHALL identify theDescriptor.
+If the reportingDescriptor object (§3.48) theDescriptor to which descriptor refers exists (that is, if theTool contains a reportingDescriptor object that describes this notification), then descriptor SHOULD refer to theDescriptor.

-If theDescriptor does not exist, descriptor SHALL NOT be present.

-NOTE: If theDescriptor exists but descriptor is absent, a SARIF consumer will not be able to locate the metadata for this notification.
+NOTE: If theDescriptor exists but descriptor does not refer to it, a SARIF consumer will not be able to locate the metadata for this notification.

 associatedRule property